FEBRUARY: City & East London College, Islington

 SUGGS: It turned out that being sacked was the best thing that ever happened to me.
 After I came back I became much more focused and stuck to the principle that we work really hard.
 We had some hard times, but we stuck together.

 WOODY: When Garry left the band, I got on the phone to Bedders because I really liked them and said that I’d heard they wanted me to join.
 He said, ‘No, I hadn’t even considered it.
 But you might as well come along.’
-It was incredibly embarrassing, but I still got invited along to a rehearsal.
+It was incredibly embarrassing.

 DANIEL WOODGATE: Born October 1960, London

 The Invaders advertise for a new drummer, so Woody rings Bedders to ask if he can audition.
 Woody grew up a bohemian hippy in Camden.
 His father, Crispian, shot the British acting elite of the 1950s and 60s – including Roy Kinnear, Peter Cook, Albert Finney and Ian McKellen – and his work appeared in the National Portrait Gallery.
 Woody liked The Mahavishnu Orchestra and Steve Hillage and knew nothing about ska – he only joined The Invaders after seeing them support his brother Nick’s jazz fusion band.
 Before that, he worked as a sign writer and printer in the department store Whiteley’s to pay for his seven-piece Premier drum kit, bought on HP from Blanks on Kilburn High Road.
 After he paid it off he left the job and did building and labouring work in Earl’s Court.